thocky/thocky.github.io/nothing-comes-for-free.md

-This matches to some concepts of the Japanese Way:
+This matches with some concepts of the Japanese Way:

 - Less yes/no, more 'shades of grey'
 - Everything is relative